 McGill Rose Garden

 Hours: Tuesday through Friday 10 a.m. to 8 p.m.; Saturday: 12 p.m. to 10 p.m.; Sunday: 12 p.m. to 8 p.m.
 The garden may be closed to the public for a private events, so please look at the event calendar before arriving.

 We hesitate to overuse the phrase “hidden gem,” but McGill Rose Garden truly is one.
 This compact garden is tucked away on North Davidson Street between 12th and 13th Street, right outside of Uptown Charlotte and close to NoDa.

 You’ll see hundreds of varieties of roses, as well as many other plants.
 You can wander the paths, relax on benches or at tables, and discover sculptures by Charlotte artist Tom Risser throughout the garden.

-The best time of year to visit is May and October.
+The best times of year to visit are May and October.
 The roses bloom first in May and again in October.
 The garden holds an annual open house on Mother’s Day to celebrate the anniversary of the garden.

 But there’s no bad day to visit.

 The garden is available for private events like weddings, parties and photo sessions.
 It also hosts seasonal community events like a Christmas Light walkthrough and an Easter Egg Hunt.